Monk's Music

 Monk's Music is a jazz album by the Thelonious Monk Septet, which for this recording included Coleman Hawkins and John Coltrane.
-It was recorded in New York City on June 26, 1957, and released in October the same year.
+It was released in November 1957 through Riverside Records.
+The recording was made in New York City on June 26, 1957.

 Recording and music

 The first song, "Abide With Me"—a hymn by W. H. Monk—is played only by the septet's horn section.
 The song "Ruby, My Dear" is performed only by Monk, Coleman Hawkins, Wilbur Ware, and Art Blakey.
 John Coltrane had joined Monk after playing with the Miles Davis Quintet, and Monk can be heard enthusiastically calling on him ("Coltrane!
 Coltrane!") to take the first horn solo on the album in "Well, You Needn't."
-All of the songs except one are original compositions by Monk; all of the originals but "Crepuscule with Nellie" had appeared on previous Monk albums and singles in prior performances.
+All of the tracks except "Abide With Me" are original compositions by Monk; all of the originals but "Crepuscule with Nellie" had previously appeared on record.
+This is the only record where Hawkins and Blakey recorded together.

-Mono vs. stereo
+Mono vis-à-vis stereo

 This was the first Riverside Thelonious Monk album recorded and released in both mono (RLP 12-242) and stereo (RLP 1102).
-The stereo version was released 9 months after the mono, in August 1958.
+The stereo version was released nine months after the mono release, in August 1958.
 It has been noted that the mixes of these releases are extremely different.
 The stereo mix, while featuring the same performances as does the mono version, used an entirely different set of microphones, suspended from the ceiling, while the mono release used microphones in closer proximity to the instruments.
 As a result, the stereo mix has a more distant sound and Wilbur Ware's bass is much less audible.